TypesettingTools/arch1t3cht-Aegisub-Scripts/doc/templaters.md

 In fact `syl.middle` doesn't even exist.
 [^2]: I am aware that `$smiddle` also exists, but I'm trying to highlight the `$s[var]` and `$l[var]` pattern.

-*With everything we know now, we can already make a simple template[^3].
+*With everything we know now, we can already make a simple template.
 The only remaining pieces we need are the variables `syl.duration`, `syl.start_time`, and `syl.end_time`, which are the syllable's duration and start and end times in milliseconds respectively, with the latter two again being relative to the current line's start time.
 With this, we can make a simple template*
 ```